-- (iv) When the vehicle is being driven in reverse; - (c) Remains capable of activation even if the antilock brake system or traction control system is also activated. - 5.
-Performance Requirements.
-During each test performed under the test conditions of paragraph 6. and the test procedure of paragraph 7.9., the vehicle with the ESC system engaged must shall satisfy the directional stability criteria of paragraphs 5.1. and 5.2., and it must shall satisfy the responsiveness criterion of paragraph 5.3. during each of those tests conducted with a commanded steering wheel angle of 5A or greater (but limited as per paragraph 7.9.4.), where A is the steering wheel angle computed in paragraph 7.6.1. - 5.1.
-The yaw rate measured one second after completion of the sine with dwell steering input (time $T_0 + 1$ in Figure 1) must shall not exceed 35 percent of the first peak value of yaw rate recorded after the steering wheel angle changes sign (between first and second peaks) (ψ{Peak} in Figure 1) during the same test run, and - 5.2.
-The yaw rate measured 1.75 seconds after completion of the Sine with Dwell steering input must shall not exceed 20 percent of the first peak value of yaw rate recorded after the steering wheel angle changes sign (between first and second peaks) during the same test run. - 5.3.
-The lateral displacement of the vehicle centre of gravity with respect to its initial straight path must shall be at least 1.83 m for vehicles with a GVM of 3,500 kg or less, and 1.52 m for vehicles with a GVM greater than 3,500 kg when computed 1.07 seconds after the Beginning of Steer (BOS).
+- 5. Performance Requirements.
+During each test performed under the test conditions of paragraph 6. and the test procedure of paragraph 7.9., the vehicle with the ESC system engaged shall satisfy the directional stability criteria of paragraphs 5.1. and 5.2., and it shall satisfy the responsiveness criterion of paragraph 5.3. during each of those tests conducted with a commanded steering wheel angle of 5A or greater (but limited as per paragraph 7.9.4.), where A is the steering wheel angle computed in paragraph 7.6.1. - 5.1.
+The yaw rate measured one second after completion of the Sine with Dwell steering input (time $T_0 + 1$ in Figure 1) shall not exceed 35 per cent of the first peak value of yaw rate recorded after the steering wheel angle changes sign (between first and second peaks) ( $\dot{\psi}{Peak}$ in Figure 1) during the same test run; and - 5.2.
+The yaw rate measured 1.75 seconds after completion of the Sine with Dwell steering input shall not exceed 20 per cent of the first peak value of yaw rate recorded after the steering wheel angle changes sign (between first and second peaks) during the same test run. - 5.3.
+The lateral displacement of the vehicle centre of gravity with respect to its initial straight path shall be at least 1.83 m for vehicles with a GVM of 3,500 kg or less, and 1.52 m for vehicles with a GVM greater than 3,500 kg when computed 1.07 seconds after the Beginning of Steer (BOS).
 BOS is defined in paragraph 7.11.6. - 5.3.1.
-The computation of lateral displacement is performed using double integration with respect to time of the measurement of lateral acceleration $\mathbf{a}{\mathbf{y}}$ at the vehicle centre of gravity, as expressed by the formula:
+The computation of lateral displacement is performed using double integration with respect to time of the measurement of lateral acceleration ay at the vehicle centre of gravity, as expressed by the formula:

-Lateral Displacement = $\iint a{y \text{ C.G.}} dt$
+Lateral Displacement = $$\iint a{y C.G.} dt$$

-[as an alternative, a method based on GPS data can be used]
+As an alternative, a method based on GPS data can be used.

-5.3.2 Time t = 0 for the integration operation is the instant of steering initiation, known as the Beginning of Steer (BOS).
-BOS is defined in paragraph 7.11.6.
+- 5.3.2 Time t = 0 for the integration operation is the instant of steering initiation, known as the Beginning of Steer (BOS).
+BOS is defined in paragraph 7.11.6. - 5.4.

-5.4.
 ESC Malfunction Detection.
-The vehicle must shall be equipped with a tell-tale that provides a warning to the driver of the occurrence of one or more malfunctions any malfunction that affects the generation or transmission of control or response signals in the vehicle's electronic stability control system.
-The ESC malfunction tell-tale:

-(a) Must be displayed in direct and clear view of the driver while driving. shall be displayed in direct and clear view of the driver while in the driver's designated seating position with the driver's seat belt fastened;

-(b) shall appear perceptually upright to the driver while driving;
+The vehicle shall be equipped with a tell-tale that provides a warning to the driver of the occurrence of any malfunction that affects the generation or transmission of control or response signals in the vehicle's electronic stability control system.
+The ESC malfunction tell-tale: - (a) Shall be displayed in direct and clear view of the driver while in the driver's designated seating position with the driver's seat belt fastened; - (b) Shall appear perceptually upright to the driver while driving;

-(c) Must shall be identified by the symbol shown for "ESC Malfunction Tell-tale" below or the text "ESC".
+(c) Shall be identified by the symbol shown for "ESC Malfunction Tell-tale" below or the text "ESC":